sergeicu/anima-docker/README.md

 A Docker image for [Anima software](https://github.com/Inria-Visages/Anima-Public) - a medical image processing tool from Empenn, Inria.

-A Docker container will provide a hardware and software agnostic access to all Anima functionalities, without the need to install dependencies or to compile from source.
+This Docker image provides a hardware and a software agnostic access to all Anima functionalities, without the need to install dependencies or to compile from source.

 This Docker image is built on top of [Ubuntu 18.04 Docker base image](https://hub.docker.com/_/ubuntu), with a copy of [matching Anima binaries](https://github.com/Inria-Visages/Anima-Public/releases).